-Composer items have a set of common properties you will find on the bottom of the Item Properties tab: Position and size, Rotation, Frame, Background, Item ID and Rendering (See figure_composer_common_1).
+Composer items have a set of common properties you will find on the bottom of the Item Properties tab: Position and size, Rotation, Frame, Background, Item ID and Rendering (See figure\composer\common\1).

-- The Position and size dialog lets you define size and position of the frame that contains the item.
-You can also choose which Reference point will be set at the X and Y coordinates previously defined. - The Rotation sets the rotation of the element (in degrees). - The Frame shows or hides the frame around the label.
-Use the Frame color and Thickness menus to adjust those properties. - Use the Background color menu for setting a background color.
-With the dialog you can pick a color (see Color Picker). - Use the Item ID to create a relationship to other Print Composer items.
-This is used with QGIS server and any potential web client.
-You can set an ID on an item (e.g., a map and a label), and then the web client can send data to set a property (e.g., label text) for that specific item.
-The GetProjectSettings command will list what items and which IDs are available in a layout. - Rendering mode can be selected in the option field.
-See Rendering_Mode.
+- The Position and size dialog lets you define the size and position of the frame which contains the item.
+You can also choose which Reference point will be set at the X and Y coordinates previously defined. - The Rotation sets the rotation of the element (in degrees). - The Frame shows or hides the frame around the item.
+Click on the [Color] and [Thickness] buttons to adjust those properties. - Use the Background color menu for setting a background color.
+Click on the [Color...] button to display a dialog where you can pick a color or choose from a custom setting.
+Transparency can be adjusted through atlering the alpha field settings. - Use the Item ID to create a relationship to other Print Composer items.
+This is used with QGIS server and other potential web clients.
+You can set an ID on an item (for example, a map or a label), and then the web client can send data to set a property (e.g., label text) for that specific item.
+The GetProjectSettings command will list the items and IDs which are available in a layout. - Rendering mode helps you set whether and how the item can be displayed.